ruslang98/Django-by-example/README.md

 # Django-by-example

-There will be projects from the book Django by example.
+There will be projects in this repository from the book Django by example.